martbetz/martbetz.github.io/_posts/2024-12-13-begining-of-the-end.md

-Although I’m not a ‘believer’ (I’m more a remourceful skeptic), I’ve always had an interest in all things strange and unknown; paranormal podcasts are always on my watchlist. 👽 2024, though, just hasn’t been a good year.
+Although I’m not a ‘believer’ (I’m more a remourceful skeptic), I’ve always had an interest in all things strange and unknown. 👽 Paranormal podcasts have always been on my watchlist, but this year just hasn’t been gteat.

 Of all the podcasts I’ve listened to over the years, there were two in particular that I thoroughly enjoyed: [The Unexplained](https://theunexplained.tv/) with Howard Hughes, and [Mysterious Universe](https://mysteriousuniverse.org/) with Benjamin Grundy and Aaran Wright.